ucla-labx/distbelief/README.md

 # distbelief
 Implementing Google's DistBelief paper.

+## Installation/Development instructions

+You'll want to create a python3 virtualenv first, after which, you should run `make install`.
+You'll then be able to use distbelief by importing ``python

+from distbelief.optim import DownpourSGD

+optimizer = DownpourSGD(net.parameters(), lr=0.001, freq=50, model=net)

+``

+As an example, you can see our implementation running by opening three seperate terminal windows and running `make server`, `make first` and `make second`, which will train a CNN on CIFAR10.

 ## DownpourSGD for PyTorch

 DownpourSGD is pretty simple, there are two core concepts - a parameter server and a training node.